 Betty's Run for ALS

 Each year, the Betty’s Run for ALS Committee selects an Ambassador, who helps raise awareness about what it is like to live with ALS.
-We are proud to introduce Dave McMaster as the 2024 Ambassador for the 28th Annual Betty’s Run for ALS!
+We are proud to introduce Laurie Ferguson as the 2025 Ambassador for the 29th Annual Betty’s Run for ALS!

 About Betty’s Run for ALS